nimblehq/our-team/openings/product-manager.md

 **We are looking for someone who**

 - Is passionate about cutting edge technology.
-Tech savvy
+Highly tech savvy.
 - Understands agile development.
+- Is
 - Pays high attention to details.
-Organized.
-- Has coding experience.
+Organized and can deal with multiple kind of stakeholders.
+- Has strong frontend skills or mobile apps skills.
+We are looking for someone that is willing to get his/her hands dirty and interact at a deep level with the developers.
 It is highly valuable to bridge the gap between the clients and developers.
 - Looks for a leadership role, hence soft skills such as negotiation and evaluating/proposing creative alternatives are required.
 - Is very articulate and is at ease to interact with clients.
 - Degree in computer sciene or related fields.